Bogdan Luca, Nancy Anne McPhee and Trudy Perks

 What results when an art work can guide itself?
 No longer determined solely by the hand of the maker or the circumstances of creation, accidents and flaws inevitably shape the outcome of a work.
 Is it a collaborative process with chance?
 An exploration in potential?
 Bogdan Luca, Nancy Anne McPhee, and Trudy Perks each allow material process to guide and surprise them in the creation of their work.
 Luca’s mixed media paintings combine collage, abstraction and figurative representation into a liminal field that evokes the ambiguity and shifting identities of the subjects he portrays.
 At times, a comment on how societal contexts and mass media can effect a shifting sense of self, and the power relations at play.
 McPhee’s ink washes juxtapose satellites against the vastness of space.
 These large-scale drawings exemplify the willfulness of the materials used, ink running and collecting into chance constellations.
 Simultaneously, the viewer is asked to ponder the resulting sense of loneliness, and, at the same time, the mass surveillance evoked by these satellite images.
 Inspired by NASA re-entry parachutes, Perks’ subtle textural canvases evolve into soft structures evidencing mark making, the relational history of a body being moved, and the canvas’ response.
 As demonstrated by the works on display, when expertise can lead to a predictable outcome, a willingness to relinquish control can allow for the development of new approaches, pathways, ideas, and connections.

-This exhibition will be accompanied by a critical essay written by Benjamin Prus.
+This exhibition is accompanied by a critical essay written by Benjamin Prus which can be found below.

 Nancy Anne McPhee – Cotton Factory Talks: April 29, 2:00 pm at the Cotton Factory (270 Sherman Ave N. Studio 236 in the Storehouse Building – entrance through parking lot).
 As the most recent artist in residence of the Hamilton Artists Inc. Cotton Factory Residency Program where she created the majority of the works on display, McPhee will talk about the process of these images as well as about her broader exhibition practice.